About the Award

 - Submit a portfolio.
 Each student entered must have an individual portfolio but schools may enter more than one student.
 Items to be included in the portfolio are part of the application linked below.

-- DIGITAL DEADLINE: Must be received by Feb.
+- ONLINE SUBMISSION ENTRIES DEADLINE: Must be received by Feb.
 20 if uploaded on this form.
 The form contains instructions about file types.

 The following categories will be given a score (1-4) based on quality, scope and impact.